-DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE AUX3 Select AUX4 Select Programmable digital inputs.
+DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE AUX2 Select AUX3 Select AUX4 Select (AUX3 and AUX4 not available on all drives in the series) Programmable digital inputs.
 Generally used for motor Run/Stop control.
 0= RUN/STOP (closed = RUN, open = STOP) 1= Always in RUN mode (no jumper or switch required) 2= Latching relay.
 When the connection between the AUX terminal and COM is opened the drive will stop the motor and display a fault on the screen.
 The motor will remain stopped even if the connection is closed.
 The fault must be cleared by pressing the ENTER key.
 3=Reverse Rotation.
 When the circuit closes the motor will reverse rotation.
 4= Reverse Latching Relay.
 When the connection between the AUX terminal and COM is closed the drive will stop the motor and display a fault on the screen.
 The motor will remain stopped even if the connection is opened.
 The fault must be cleared by pressing the ENTER key.
+5 = Reset Drive Fault.
+Turning AUX ON will reset VFD fault.
+If AUX is ON when fault happens, AUX must be turned OFF then back ON to reset fault.
 Function of these inputs can change when certain System Configuration settings are chosen.
-See Section 6.4, System Configuration, for additional info.
-1/0/4 1/0/4 1/0/4 1/0/4 RTC Setup Real-Time Clock 021016 20:58:46 MO/DD/YR H:M:SS Enter button moves the character to the right, navigate up and down to select the number Date and Time
+See Section 5.5.
+1/0/4 1/0/4 RTC Setup Real-Time Clock 022421 20:58:46 MO/DD/YR H:M:SS Enter button moves the character to the right, use UP and DOWN keys to select the number.
+Date and Time LCD Contrast Used to adjust the contrast of the graphic display.
+40/30/59 Enable Scheduler Allows commands to be scheduled for future deployment.
+Default: No Edit Schedule Used to add, remove, or edit time stamps to schedule commands.
+Use the UP and DOWN arrows to change the current value, then use the ENTER and BACK buttons as left and right arrows to select the value being edited. -